-8.2 Career Services/Job Placement
+9.2 Career Services/Job Placement

 The Student Success and Career Services office is located in the Student Center (Lair, Building 6).
-It is available to all students and alumni to assist in locating employment opportunities, developing resumes/cover letters, strengthening interview techniques, and performing other job-search skills.
-In addition to the student services listed in the Appendix, SCC offers an employment database known as "Bigfoot Jobs"; it allows students to activate their own profiles, post resumes, search for employer-posted jobs, etc. Job opportunities listed in "Bigfoot Jobs" for Health Science students/graduates are posted in various areas of the Health Science Building and on the nursing program website.
+It is available to all students and alumni to assist in finding employment opportunities, developing resumes/cover letters, strengthening interview techniques, and performing other job-search skills.
+In addition to the student services listed in the Appendix, SCC offers an employment database known as "Bigfoot Jobs"; it allows students to activate their profiles, post resumes, search for employer-posted jobs, etc. Job opportunities listed in "Bigfoot Jobs" for Health Science students/graduates are posted in various areas of the Health Science Building and on the nursing program website.

-8.3 Student Nursing Employment Opportunities
+9.3 Student Nursing Employment Opportunities

-Timeline Eligibility for Nursing Certifications and Licenses
+Timeline Eligibility for Nursing Certifications and Licenses:

-- Nursing Assistant Certified (NAC): Student is eligible to become certified after completion of the first quarter. - Nurse Technician: Student is eligible to become registered after completion of the second quarter. - Licensed Practical Nurse: Student is eligible to become licensed after completion of the fourth quarter and completion of a Personal and Vocational Relationship class (an online course is offered at WSU). - Registered Nurse: Student is eligible to become licensed after completion of the sixth quarter.
+- 1. Nursing Assistant Certified (NAC): The student is eligible to become certified after completing the first quarter. - 2.
+Nurse Technician: The student is eligible to become registered after completing the second quarter. - 3.
+Licensed Practical Nurse: The student is eligible to become licensed after completing the fourth quarter and completing a Personal and Vocational Relationship class (an online course is offered at WSU). - 4.
+Registered Nurse: The student is eligible to become licensed after completing the sixth quarter.